This post covers free things to do in London today, tomorrow, or whenever, as well as some cheap options.

 The events normally take place in the evening, making this a great way to spend your time after many of the bigger tourist attractions have closed.

 Talks here take in a wide variety of subjects and topics, usually based around science, history, and current events.

 See what talks are on during your London visit on their website.

 Walk on the Wild Side

-University College London’s Grant Museums Zoology is not only free to visit but throughout the year the college stages free film screenings of movies centred around animals.
+University College London’s Grant Museums Zoology is not only free to visit but throughout the year the college stages free film screenings of movies centered around animals.